 Limits to agencies

 Realistically, depending on social agencies can take you only so far.
 Smaller agencies may go out of business, or the quality of their work may change dramatically.
-(For example, CAPA, the organization that helped Julie pay for a housekeeper, is now defunct.)
+(As noted above, for example, CIAPA, the organization that helped Julie pay for a housekeeper, is now defunct.)
 Large agencies, especially governmental ones, are often bureaucratic with inflexible and annoying rules and regulations and may seem not as caring as they could be or as culturally sensitive to people’s backgrounds or needs.
 Sometimes the frustrations of dealing with an agency seem to outweigh the benefits.
 Gigi Gregory, a health educator with the African American Health Initiative, says, “You want to find an agency that meets your needs as far as cost, flexibility, comprehensiveness, and cultural competence.
 And that may be hard to find.”